BitX Funding Matches Small Business Owners with Loans That Fit Their Credit and Financial History

-For startups with better credit, one popular loan is Amazon Loans for sellers.
+One popular loan for startups with better credit is Amazon Loans for sellers.

-“BitX Funding’s inventory finance process works by evaluating what type of seller you are.
-Unlike banks that look to see if you have a qualified, brick-and-mortar store, BitX Funding opens the gates for 3P sellers and allows for more money at a faster rate.
+“BitX Funding’s inventory finance process evaluates your seller type.
+Unlike banks that look to see if you have a qualified brick-and-mortar store, BitX Funding opens the gates for 3P sellers and allows for more money faster.
 When you put in the application, you’ll receive a value based on your equipment/inventory in around 3 to 4 weeks.
 As long as you have a product to sell, the option is yours for the taking,” writes NewsDirect.

 BitX Funding helps startups secure loans based on a holistic business picture, not just credit.

-Additionally, if startups have $100,000 to $1 million in inventory, BitX Funding can offer them SBA, short-term, or mid-term loans, for instance.
+Additionally, if startups have $100,000 to $1 million in inventory, BitX Funding can offer them SBA, short-term, or mid-term loans.
 If they have more than $1 million in inventory, Rowe and his team can get them a line of credit or an asset-based loan.

 Many small business owners appreciate BitX Funding’s alternative opportunities.

-“When I had no place else to turn, you were there to help me get my first business loan.
-I thank you so much for your help.
+“When I had nowhere else to turn, you were there to help me get my first business loan.
+Thank you so much for your help.
 I’m on my way to starting my first business,” one client wrote in an online testimonial.

 “Todd and his team were very helpful.
 As a new business with no credit history, they were able to get us approved when no one else could,” another wrote.